gabe-campos/Contact-Manager/README.md

 ```
 This command will read the file "package.json" and install any required dependencies.

-- After this you may need to run npm install express, mysql, etc.

 - Next, you must insert your mySQL host, databse name, username and password inside the file [config.js](config.js) on the lines marked with REPLACE.

 - Your last step is to run the provided JavaScript files.